Chicken Kebobs Recipe

 Instructions

-- Preheat oven to 350 degrees F., and place your kebob sticks in a pan of water to soak (You do this so they won't catch fire in the oven if you are not using metal skewers).
+- Preheat the oven to 350 degrees F., and place your kebob sticks in a pan of water to soak if you are using wooden skewers (You do this so they won't catch fire in the oven).
+Metal skewers will save you this step.

 - Place all ingredients in a ziplock back, and moosh it around (yes,"moosh" is a very technical word.
 So moosh darn it...
 MOOSH!!! - Sorry, I can get a little bossy sometimes.
 Ignore me.
 But you still gotta moosh).